Rays vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Mariners: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Teoscar Hernandez and the Seattle Mariners will try to take down Wander Franco and the Tampa Bay Rays when the teams meet on Saturday at 7:15 PM ET.
+Ty France and the Seattle Mariners will play Wander Franco and the Tampa Bay Rays on Sunday at T-Mobile Park, at 4:10 PM ET.

-The Rays are the favorite in this one, at -120, while the underdog Mariners have +100 odds to upset.
-The over/under is 7.5 runs for this contest (with -105 odds on the over and -115 odds to go under).
+The Mariners are favored in this one, at -140, while the underdog Rays have +115 odds to play spoiler.
+The over/under is 7.5 runs for this matchup (with -110 odds on the over and -110 odds on the under).

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.